One Psychologist's Two Cents on Guns

 Political arguments usually ignore the complexity of the issues surrounding guns

 Posted September 1, 2015

 Here we go again.

-The latest massacre in Las Vegas once again forces us to confront the fact that we have a problem in America.
+The latest massacres in Gilroy, El Paso, and Dayton once again force us to confront the fact that we have a problem in America.
 In fact, in an average year, four times as many Americans are killed by guns than the number of coalition soldiers that have died in all of the years of war in Afghanistan.